Mohammad Toaha: 1954–1970

 After his release in 1954, he took part in the election that the United Front won.
 There he was elected as a member of the Provincial Assembly.
 In 1956 he floated a labour organization styled as Purba Pakistan Majdur Federation and was elected its president.
 In 1957, Toaha was associated with the National Awami Party of Abdul Hamid Khan Bhashani and was later elected its general secretary.
 With the promulgation of martial law by Ayub Khan in 1958, Toaha receded to underground politics.
 In 1969 he became one of the organizers of the anti-Ayub movement.

 Bangladesh Liberation War

-Toaha along with communists Sukhendu Dastider and Abdul Haq of the East Pakistan Communist Party (Marxist–Leninist) refused to participate in the liberation war for Bangladesh.
+Toaha formed the Nakshal Bahini in 1970 as a venture of class struggle for establishing communism.
+During the Bangladesh Liberation War he formed his own group of freedom fighters consisting of the members of the Purbo Bangla Communist Party and developed a free zone in the western area of Noakhali district proper.

 Post-liberation politics

 After the independence of Bangladesh, a warrant was issued against him and he went into hiding.
 After the withdrawal of warrant in 1976 he came back to open politics.
 He was elected a member of the Jatiya Sangsad in 1979.
 In 1986, Toaha contested in the Jatiya Sangsad election as a nominee of 8-Party alliance.